carriegale2710/employee-creator/front-end/README.md

 This is the frontend for the Employee Creator app, built with React and TypeScript.
 It provides a user interface for managing employee data, including creating, editing, and deleting employee records.

+> For detailed development history and feature updates for this front-end, see [CHANGELOG.md](CHANGELOG.md).

+> For full project overview, see [main README](../README.md).

 ## Table of Contents

 - [Quick Setup](#quick-setup)